 Another reason for conducting background checks is to avoid rehiring, which is often time-consuming and expensive for companies.
 Hiring suitable candidates reduce employee turnover significantly since those hired in the first place are qualified for the jobs, and the possibility of employers having to fire them due to other issues is kept low.

-Further, and similar to federal background checks, companies conduct these checks to reduce the risk of hiring someone who poses safety and security threats to colleagues, customers, and other company associates.
+Further, companies conduct these checks similar to federal background checks to reduce the risk of hiring someone who poses safety and security threats to colleagues, customers, and other company associates.
 On top of that, companies take these checks to protect their data and that of their customers.
 With the increase in cybercrime, it’s essential for companies, especially those that deal with sensitive data, to thoroughly screen all applicants before bringing them on board.

 What does a background check entail?